fernandoamat/slateOPE/README.md

 ## Section 7: Experiments on synthetic data
 In order to reproduce any of the data points in Section 7 Figure 3 of the paper, go to `simulator` folder and run the `main.py` script.

-For example, `python main.py -k 2 -d 10 -n 600 -s 10000` runs the simulation for all estimators for a slate of K=3 slots with D=10 actions per slot.
-Each simulation is run S=10000 times with N=600 samples each.
-This is actually the first point (upper left corner) displayed in Figure 3.
+For example, `python3 main.py -k 2 -d 10 -n 600 -s 6000` runs the simulation for all estimators for a slate of K=2 slots with D=10 actions per slot.
+Each simulation is run S=6000 times with N=600 samples each.
+This is actually the first point (upper left corner) displayed in Figure 2.

 **Note:** This part of the code uses [Joblib package](https://joblib.readthedocs.io/en/latest/) to parallelize simulation and reduce computational time.